democrats/client_side_validations/README.markdown

 Currently only [jquery.validate](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) is supported so you will need to download [jQuery](http://docs.jquery.com/Downloading_jQuery) and the jQuery Validate plugin to "public/javascripts"

 ### Model
-Validate your models as you normally would
+Validate your models as you normally would and define which attributes will be available for client side validation

     class Book < ActiveRecord::Base
       validates_presence_of :author

+      private

+      def validation_fields
+        [:author]
       end

-### Controller
-The controller action just needs to render the validations in JSON.
-From an instance of the model.
-    ...

-    def new
-      @book = Book.new

-      respond_to do |format|
-        format.html
-        format.json { render :json => @book.validations_to_json(:author) }
     end
-    end

-    ...
+### Rack
+The following routes will be reserved for client side validations:
+/singular_model_name/validations.json
+/singular_model_name/validations/uniqueness/attribute_name

 ### Layout
 You currently need both jQuery and the jQuery Validate plugin loaded before you load Client Side Validations
     ...